trinker/termco/README.md

 can create a search with just this expression.

 ***Note*** *that the decision to include a regular expression in the model is up to the researcher.
-We must guard against overfitting the model, making it not transferable to new, similar contexts.*
+We must guard against over-fitting the model, making it not transferable to new, similar contexts.*

     search_term(untagged, "right course")